Pediatric emergency department

 In June 1997, Shriners Hospitals for Children, which focuses on crippling diseases in children, opened the largest and most complete of its 22 hospitals next to the UC Davis Medical Center campus.
 All residents spend four weeks at Shriners during their second or third year, where they gain a unique exposure to pediatric orthopedics, genetics, rehabilitation medicine and outpatient burn management.

-During the second year of training residents spend four weeks on the Child Development and Behavior service, which is an integral part of the MIND (Medical Investigation of Neurodevelopmental Disorders) Institute.
+During the second or third year of training residents spend four weeks on the Child Development and Behavior service, which is an integral part of the MIND (Medical Investigation of Neurodevelopmental Disorders) Institute.
 The MIND Institute brings together a broad range of UC Davis faculty with expertise in developmental-behavioral pediatrics, neurology, psychiatry, and basic science who all share a common interest in neurodevelopmental disorders.
 Residents are introduced to developmental screening tools and their use, as well as community resources available to families with children who have or are at risk for developmental and behavioral disorders.